-Prior to undertaking ground-disturbing activities, the National Park Service would coordinate with its cultural resource professionals to determine if archeological survey is warranted and/or if such activities should be monitored by a professional archeologist for unanticipated discovery of archeological resources.
-Workers would be informed of penalties for illegally collecting artifacts or intentionally damaging archeological or historic property and of notification procedures in the event that previously unknown resources were uncovered during construction.
+Ground-disturbing activities would be monitored by a NPS-qualified archeologist for unanticipated discovery of archeological resources.
+Workers would be informed of penalties for illegally collecting artifacts or intentionally damaging archeological or historic property.
+Workers would be informed of proper notification procedures in the event that previously unknown resources were uncovered during construction.
+If during construction, any archeological resources are discovered, work in the immediate vicinity of the discovery would be halted, the site secured until the resources could be identified and documented, and an appropriate mitigation strategy developed in consultation with the Colorado SHPO and other consulting parties.

-If any archeological resources are discovered, work in the immediate vicinity of the discovery would be halted, the discovery would be secured, NPS cultural resource professionals would document and evaluate the resource, and the National Park Service would take appropriate actions to avoid or mitigate effects to the resource, in consultation with the Colorado SHPO and other consulting parties.
-In the event that human remains, funerary objects, sacred objects, or objects of cultural patrimony are discovered during construction, provisions outlined in the Native American Graves Protection and Repatriation Act of 1990 (25 USC 3001), would be followed.
+In the event that human remains, funerary objects, sacred objects, or objects of cultural patrimony are discovered during construction, provisions outlined in the Native American Graves Protection and Repatriation Act of 1990 (NAGPRA) (25 USC 3001), would be followed.

 Great Sand Dunes National Park and Preserve would consult with associated American Indian tribes to develop and accomplish the programs in a way that respects the beliefs, traditions, and other cultural values of the American Indian tribes who have ancestral ties to park lands.
-The park will maintain government-togovernment relations with associated tribes to ensure a collaborative working relationship, and will consult regularly with them before taking actions that would affect natural and cultural resources that are of interest and concern to them.
+The park will maintain government-togovernment relations with associated tribes to ensure a collaborative working relationship, and it will consult regularly with them before taking actions that would affect natural and cultural resources that are of interest and concern to them.
 The park would accommodate access to, and ceremonial use of, American Indian sacred sites by American Indian religious practitioners in a manner that is consistent with park purposes and applicable law, regulation, and policy.

-All proposed documentation, recordation, and mitigation measures for archeological, historical, and ethnographic resources that are included in or eligible for listing in the NRHP would be stipulated in a memorandum of agreement among the National Park Service, Colorado SHPO (and/or, as necessary, the Advisory Council on Historic Preservation [ACHP]) in accordance with 36 CFR 800.
+All proposed documentation, recordation, and mitigation measures for archeological, historical, and ethnographic resources would be stipulated in a memorandum of agreement between the National Park Service and the Colorado SHPO (and/or, as necessary, the Advisory Council on Historic Preservation).